Covid-19 Travel Advice for Customers. Click here

 Port Hardy and Campbell River

 From Prince Rupert, hop aboard B.C. ferries for a cruise through the Inside Passage.
 It’s a full day cruising along the British Columbia coast to Port Hardy, enjoying awe-inspiring scenery, and possibly whales along with other wildlife throughout the journey.
-Spend the night in Port Hardy before traveling the eastern shoreline of Vancouver Island to Campbell River, famous as the salmon capital of the world.
+Spend the night in Port Hardy before travelling the eastern shoreline of Vancouver Island to Campbell River, famous as the salmon capital of the world.
 It’s not only a great place for fishing, with five different species found here, but the fish attract bald eagles and kingfishers, which makes it ideal for bird watchers too.
 The town is also worth exploring with its art galleries, boutiques and farmers markets.

 The final destination before returning to Vancouver by ferry is the capital of British Columbia, Victoria.
 One of the most beautiful cities in all of Canada, it makes for a wonderful grand finale to any road trip.
 Enjoy strolling the streets with its grand architecture and British ancestry that can be seen sprinkled throughout, with double-decker busses, horse-carriages and tearooms – the Fairmont Empress Hotel is famous for its Afternoon Tea that began well over 100 years ago when the hotel first opened its doors.
 The Avenue Art Gallery is worth a look, featuring top up-and-coming and established artists, and you won’t want to miss visiting Butchart Gardens, the reason Victoria is often called the “City of Gardens,” showcasing 700 varieties of plants in bloom from March and October.